 As the game continued, we felt a rollercoaster of emotions.
 My dad leaned down to the Cubs fan in front of us to tell him, congrats, they may finally get their win.
-The man responded with saying “It’s not over, you don’t wait over 100 years and assume anything.”
-That inning, we hit the homerun that lit the city on fire!
-My tickets looked down 3rd base line and as I saw the ball rise and carry and float over the outfield fence, I felt an excitement that I had never felt.
-I clenched my sister’s arm, I pounded on my dad’s shoulder and yelled at that ball to get out!
+The man responded by saying “It’s not over, you don’t wait over 100 years and assume anything.”
+That inning, we hit the home run that lit the city on fire!
+My tickets looked down 3rd baseline and as I saw the ball rise and carry and float over the outfield fence, I felt an excitement that I had never felt.
+I clenched my sister’s arm, pounded on my dad’s shoulder, and yelled at that ball to get out!
 It was the slow-motion movie moment I had hoped for.

 Once again, I didn’t look around.
 I threw my hands to the sky and screamed.
-My grandfather was an Indian’s fan and watched and took stats on my softball career forever.
-In that moment as I stood with my arms stretched toward the sky, I felt his embrace.
+My grandfather was an Indian fan and watched and took stats on my softball career forever.
+At that moment as I stood with my arms stretched toward the sky, I felt his embrace.
 I felt all those years of watching and playing baseball and THAT was the moment athletes and fans live for.
 There may have been a lot of loss and disappointment over the years, but a moment like that is what makes baseball GREAT!

-Living in a world of pain with chronic migraine and missing out on so much in life seems almost unbearable at times.
+Living in a world of pain with chronic migraine and missing out on them.
+So much in life seems almost unbearable at times.
 I had a moment like the World Series to remind me what life is about.
-It’s childhood dreams, family memories, America’s pastime and pride and hope that someday the unthinkable can happen.
-It’s living in the moment and seeing that dreams do come true, even if you have to wait 100 years.
+It’s childhood dreams, family memories, America’s pastime, and pride and hopes that someday the unthinkable can happen.
+It’s living in the moment and see that dreams do come true, even if you have to wait 100 years.

 So, to begin my Thankful Thursday (posting late due to Migraine) is the World Series!!!!!
 It was SO much more than baseball.